toomuchdesign/postcss-nested-ancestors/README.md

 **PostCSS Nested ancestors** instead replaces special ancestor selectors, makes no use of variable assignment and produces an output ready to be unwrapped with [postcss-nested].

 ## Installation
 ```console
 $ npm install postcss-nested-ancestors
 ```

 ## Usage
 ```js
 postcss([ require('postcss-nested-ancestors') ]);
 ```

 ## Options
 ### placeholder
 Type: `string`
 Default: `^&`

 Ancestor selector pattern (utility option to automatically set both `levelSymbol` and `parentSymbol`)

 ### levelSymbol
 Type: `string`
 Default: `^`

 Define ancestor selector fragment reative to the matching nesting level

 ### parentSymbol
 Type: `string`
 Default: `&`

 Ancestor selector base symbol

 ### replaceDeclarations (experimental)
 Type: `boolean`
 Default: `false`

-If this is true then this plugin will look through your declaration values/properties for the placeholder symbol and replace them with specified selector.
+If this is true then this plugin will look through your declaration values for the placeholder symbol and replace them with specified selector.

 An use case for this if enabling [postcss-ref](https://github.com/morishitter/postcss-ref) to work with dynamic `@ref` selectors.
 Read discussion [here](https://github.com/toomuchdesign/postcss-nested-ancestors/pull/3).